DMacMakes/dmacdocs/content/en/torrens/ise102/week12/_index.md

 2. Then move batty.
 3. When you drawPixel `batty`, draw `oldBatty` (who has the old x and y positions of `batty`) next.

-That's one segment.
-With enough oldBatty's (oldBatty0, oldBatty1, oldBatty2..) you'd have a tail as long as her whole history.
+{{< imgcard snapshots_onionskin>}}
+Leaving snapshots behind
+{{< /imgcard >}}

+oldBatty is just one snapshot of batty's past, being taken over and over again.
+What if, instead, we had a bunch of snapshots, and instead of updating them we just take new ones.
+When batty is about to move, take a snapshot and leave it there.

+> batty0, batty1, batty2, batty3..

+What about all those damn variables though?
+Do you have to make like 100, 1000 variables to store them?
+How do you even make new variables at run time?
+Hell, we don't even need all the names.
+Just batty0, 1, 2, 3.

 ## Storing History In Collections

-How do you declare all those variables though? `oldBatty199`, `oldBatty200` and the rest?
-It's not practical.
-Plus, they clearly don't need names, just numbers.
-You need a collection of Creatures you can access with a single name (maybe oldBattys, battyHistory, segments) and a number or `index`.
+ You need a collection of Creatures you can access with a single name (maybe oldBattys?) and a number or `index`.

 {{< alert title="Indexed Collections" color= "primary" >}}
  A gallery contains lots of precious and small items.
 When you visit with your family then, you're not surprised that they don't want people taking in bags: they ask you to leave yours with security in the `bag check`.
 It's full of all different sizes and shapes of bags, and when they take yours they assign it a number, 104, so they can find it again.